Parex Bank: Alfa Bank offer

-2008–2010 Financial Crisis and PAREX takeover
+2008 financial crisis and PAREX takeover

 Background

-Prior to the financial crisis, JSC Parex Banka was the second largest bank in Latvia in 2008.
+Prior to the 2008 financial crisis, JSC Parex Banka was the second largest bank in Latvia in 2008.

 By the beginning of 2008, Britain had fully nationalized Northern Rock to save it from bankruptcy.
 In the second half of 2008, a number of large and pre-eminent banks and financial institutions went bankrupt, such as Lehman Brothers in the United States and Carnegie in Sweden.

-In autumn of 2008, after the bankruptcy of several major banks and financial institutions, the global financial crisis began in earnest.
+In autumn of 2008, after the bankruptcy of several major banks and financial institutions, the 2008 financial crisis began in earnest.
 Several countries in the world had to seek international financial assistance, many countries provided support or even took over state-controlled banks and other credit institutions.
 In October 2008, the European Commission agreed on a plan to allow governments to engage in bank rescues with the rescue of JSC Parex Banka outlined on 25 November 2008.

 Arnis Lagzdins was the compliance official at Parex Bank during the crisis at Parex and its sister firm Overseas Services and later held the same position at Ūkio bankas in Lithuania when very large sums were money laundered allegedly by Vladimir Putin, Yuri Chaika, and the Russian Mafia including the Tambovskaya Organized Crime Group.